SlyTed/ngx-pipes-toolkit/README.md

 #### Enumerate

-Allows to use `*ngFor` directive or `@for` control flow block like a classic `for` loop (sometimes we just want to render something in the template an certain amount of times, independently from a collection of objets)
+Allows to use `*ngFor` directive or `@for` control flow block like a classic `for` loop (sometimes we just want to render something in the template a certain number of times, independently from a collection of objets)

 ```html
 @for (index of $loadingCount() | enumerate; track index) {